Photo: Tayseer, after her treatment. Action Against Hunger Yemen.

 WHAT YOUR SUPPORT HELPS US DO

-With your help, Action Against Hunger works closely in coordination with the Ministry of Health and local health offices, and directly supports health facilities and stabilization centres across different districts in Yemen.
+With your help in fighting against malnutrition, Action Against Hunger works closely in coordination with the Ministry of Health and local health offices, and directly supports health facilities and stabilization centres across different districts in Yemen.
 This support is sorely needed, as the health system is close to collapse due to major delays in payment of government salaries, and a shortage of electricity and medical supplies.
 Moreover, the prevailing insecurity is another significant obstacle for people who need medical assistance: airstrikes in particular, which have in the past also targeted health facilities, are deterring people from moving and seeking health care.

 Tayseer is one of the many children who have been cured through Action Against Hunger’s support to these facilities.
 Thank you for your ongoing support!